idansc/fga/README.md

 }
 ```

-If you use the ternary factor or the VQA model, please also cite:
+Each task in this repository comes from its own paper.
+Please cite the one whose
+model, data or protocol you use — the datasets, splits and evaluation code are
+theirs, and the numbers here rest on them.

+**Visual Question Answering**, the ternary factor over (region, word, answer):

 ```bibtex
 @inproceedings{schwartz2017high,